golangci/golangci-lint/README.md

 - [gochecknoinits](https://github.com/leighmcculloch/gochecknoinits) - Checks that no init functions are present in Go code
 - [gochecknoglobals](https://github.com/leighmcculloch/gochecknoglobals) - Checks that no globals are present in Go code
 - [funlen](https://github.com/ultraware/funlen) - Tool for detection of long functions
+- [whitespace](https://github.com/ultraware/whitespace) - Tool for detection of leading and trailing whitespace

 ## Configuration